ethicsai/ethical-smart-grid/docs/source/usage.rst

 environment for multi-agent reinforcement learning of *ethically-aligned* behaviours, i.e., behaviours that take into account ethical considerations.

-The environment is available as a Python package, and follows the Gymnasium as close as possible, such that it can be used with any Gymnasium-compliant learning algorithm with little to no modification.
+The environment is available as a Python package, and follows the Gymnasium API as close as possible, such that it can be used with any Gymnasium-compliant learning algorithm with little to no modification.